QC-at-Davis/QCC/src/How-Quantum-Computing-Works/DiVincenzo's-Criteria/DiVincenzo's-Criteria.md

 After performing a computation, you want to obtain the state of the qubit which should be your result.
 The Quantum Computer in question should be able to obtain this information accurately.

-## Ability to Introconvert Stationary and Flying Qubits
+## Ability to Interconvert Stationary and Flying Qubits

 A __stationary qubit__ is one that remains in the Quantum Computer that generated while a __flying qubit__ is one that can be transmitted back and forth between Quantum Computers.

-Converting between them should allow information to be reliably sent and recieved without fear of decoherence, which falls into the last criteria of *The ability to faithfully transmit flying qubits between specified locations*.
+Converting between them should allow information to be reliably sent and received without fear of decoherence, which falls into the last criteria of *The ability to faithfully transmit flying qubits between specified locations*.

 Progress in these areas has been an ongoing challenge, especially considering that decoherence inevitably happens in any environment outside of the Quantum Computer's control.